Swiss-Mac-User/language-locale-overwrite/README.md

 # Language Locale Overwrite for WordPress

-This lightweight SEO plugin for WordPress allows changing the default Language Locale and also on individual Posts and Pages.
+This lightweight SEO plugin for WordPress allows changing the default HTML lang attribute globally, and on individual Posts and Pages.
+Along with cross-referencing similiar Posts/Pages in different Languages using Alternate Hreflang tags.

 The Plugin is mostly of use when your WordPress blog contains a _mix of languages with individual Posts/Pages_, and you do not want to install a huge translation plugin (because your posts are not actually translations, but just each individually published in a different content language).
 Accordingly you may also _not_ want to change any of the URLs of your existing articles.

 ## 💡 What does this do?

-1. Allows changing the default Language Locale for your Blog,
+1. Allows changing the default **HTML lang attribute** for your Blog,
-2. and overwriting the Language Locale on individual Posts and Pages (in addition to 1.)
+2. overwriting the HTML lang attribute **on individual Posts and Pages** (in addition to 1.),
+3. and cross-referencing Posts/Pages in different languages using **Alternate Hreflang tags**.

-I developed this because my Blog is mostly written in English, but contains some articels written in German.
+I developed this because my Blog is mostly written in English, but contains some articels written in German - of which some have gotten a content recycle across the two languages.
 And I wanted to improve their respective search engine optimization.
 In addition, with this plugin, I was able to change the default "English (United States)" (`en-US`) language code to just neutral "English" (`en`).

 ## 🎓 How to use